![]() |

 Cook's Notes: These are a bit sticky and delicate, so until you make them a few times I advise using paper liners in your muffin tin just for ease of removal.
 Lightly spray the paper cups with non-stick spray, so that the muffin doesn't try to adhere to the paper, making them crumble when you pull the paper off.
 Doubles great for 24 muffins.

-Variation: Can use light brown sugar.
-Can also do bite sized mini-muffins, perfect for parties, but start checking those at about 12-15 minutes.
+Variation: May also use dark brown sugar.
+Do these as bite sized mini-muffins, perfect for parties, but start checking those at about 12-15 minutes.
 You'll get about 2-1/2 dozen.

 Tip: If you aren't using liners, allow the muffins to cool in the pan for about 10 minutes before removing, unless you are making mini-muffins.
-Remove those as soon as you can easily manage them and set on a cooling rack.
+Remove those as soon as you can easily manage them and set on a cooling rack to finish cooling.

 Source: http://deepsouthdish.com